 Lee completed a Master of Music and Graduate Performance Diploma degree in vocal accompanying at the Peabody institute of Johns Hopkins University, where she studied with Eileen Cornett.
 She held a Graduate Assistantship in Opera Accompanying for the Peabody Opera Department.
 She earned her Bachelor degree in Piano Performance from West Virginia University with Dr. James Miltenberger.
 She received a full tuition scholarship throughout her undergraduate years.

-With a style described as "eloquent" by the Baltimore Sun, pianist Celeste Johnson (MM’14, Vocal Accompanying) is deeply inspired by the unique power of words and music functioning in artistic tandem and constantly seeks diverse opportunities as a collaborative performer.
-In recent seasons, she has played with innovative Baltimore organizations such as the Occasional Symphony and Classical Revolution, in addition to extensive work with the Peabody Opera Department.
+With a style described as "eloquent" by the Baltimore Sun, pianist Celeste Johnson is deeply inspired by the unique power of words and music functioning in artistic tandem and constantly seeks diverse opportunities as a collaborative performer.
+Since moving to Spokane, WA in 2014, she has been on staff at Gonzaga and Whitworth Universities as a coach and choral accompanist.
+In recent seasons, she has played with Opera Coeur d’Alene and Coeur d’Alene Summer Theatre, innovative Baltimore organizations such as the Occasional Symphony and Classical Revolution, and worked extensively with the Peabody Opera Department.
 Celeste makes herself an integral part in an ensemble of any size, from vocal recitals and chamber works to orchestral repertoire and operas.

 Celeste recently completed a Master of Music degree in vocal accompanying at the Peabody Conservatory, where she studied with Eileen Cornett.
 Celeste received a Bachelor of Music from Baylor University in 2011, studying with Jane Abbott-Kirk.
-She has studied with Dr. Esther Wang, Dr. Teresa Dybvig, and been a participant in master classes with Margo Garrett, Martin Katz, and Dawn Upshaw.
+She has studied with Dr. Esther Wang, Dr. Teresa Dybvig, and been a participant in master classes with Margo Garrett, Martin Katz, Dawn Upshaw, and Dr. Arlene Shrut.
 Celeste has played for the studios of Denyce Graves, William Sharp, and Stanley Cornett.
 Celeste is a member of the Gamma Tau Chapter of Phi Kappa Lambda.